CanvasHS/canvashs.github.io/api.md

 ##MouseEvents
 ###MouseDown
-Triggered when a user presses and holds the left mousebutton, its location (a point) and an id of a pressed object is transmitted (if any).
+Triggered when a user presses and holds the left mousebutton, its location (a point) and an id of a pressed object is transmitted.
+If no id can be transmitted the mousedown event will not be sent.
+The `x` and `y` coordinates are absolute to the intire canvas and not relative to the container of the object referenced by the `id`.

 ####Example
 {% highlight json linenos %}
 {
     "event":"mousedown",
     "data":{
-        "id": null,
+        "id": "myAwesomeShape",
-        "location": {"x": 150, "y": 150}
+        "x": 150,
+        "y": 150
     }
 }
 {% endhighlight %}